TahimBhuiya/ith-Order-Statistic-CPP/README.md

    - Choose a pivot (last element) and move smaller values to the left and larger values to the right.

 2. **Check Pivot Position**

+   - If the pivot’s position matches `k-1`, the pivot is the k-th smallest element.